by Dick Bourne

 I'm not talking about wrestler's theme music.
 This was in 1975 and almost a decade before every wrestler had their own theme music.

 I'm talking about the opening theme music that started off each show.
-It was a signature element of each of the two programs that Jim Crockett Promotion produced, and is today as much of the sentimental or nostalgic aspect of those shows.
+It was a signature element of each of the two programs that Jim Crockett Promotions produced, and is today as much of the sentimental or nostalgic aspect of those shows.
 That's something long ago lost as it regards pro-wrestling on TV today.

-on the set of "Wide World Wrestling" in 1977
+Ed Capral with NWA champion Harley Race on the set of "Wide World Wrestling" in 1977 |

 My favorite wrestling TV-show theme of them all was the music for "Wide World Wrestling" in 1975-1978.
 "Wide World Wrestling" was Jim Crockett's "B" show.
 If a TV market only featured one of Crockett's TV shows, it would always be the "Mid-Atlantic Championship Wrestling" show, which was the "A" show.
 If a traditional Crockett TV market featured both Crockett shows, then "Wide World" would be added as the second show in that market, or the "B" show.